FunTimes Magazine’s Men of Influence holds media reception honoring ten influential men for Father’s Day, June 23 - The Philadelphia Sunday Sun

 The NJ/Philadelphia region men recognized are –

-Allan Lane Businessman, motorcyclist, journalist and publisher of digital magazine, SportsBike Inc. (SBI).
+- Allan Lane, Businessman, motorcyclist, journalist and publisher of digital magazine, SportsBike Incorporated (SBI).

 The public is invited to come mingle with the invited guests, and the FunTimes’ family of writers and supporters.